-To achieve the required photometric performance, there is an additional number of constraints on directions in which the spacecraft can be pointed.
-It is especially important to minimise the Earth straylight illumination.
-In theory, we could tolerate a minimum angle between the line-of-sight and any (visible) illuminated part of the Earth limb of 35°.
-This is called the Earth straylight exclusion angle (Figure 10).
-However, given the stray light rejection of the baffle, it is possible to maintain photometric performance at much smaller angles than this, ~25° on average.
-Another source of significant straylight is the Moon.
-An exclusion angle, the Moon exclusion angle (Figure 10) has been defined such that the bright moon must not be inside a cone with a half angle of 15° around the line-of-sight of the telescope.
+To achieve the required photometric performance, there are additional constraints on the directions in which the spacecraft can be pointed.
+One limitation is the contamination produced by the illuminated Earth limb.
+To account for the Earth stray light contamination, the scheduler contains a model that allows its estimation as a function of the pointing direction, the position of the satellite in its orbit and the magnitude of the target star.
+When the contamination is expected to be above a certain threshold, it is assumed that the data quality will be so low that it is not worth downlinking the images.
+However, the high stray light rejection of the telescope baffle makes it possible to maintain photometric performance with pointings as close to the Earth limb as ~25° (on average).
+Another source of significant stray light is the Moon.
+The Moon exclusion angle (Figure 9) has been defined such that the bright moon must not be inside a cone with a half angle of 15° around the line-of-sight of the telescope.

-The Sun, Moon and Earth stray light exclusion angles are instrument-imposed constraints.
+The Sun exclusion angle and the ability of the telescope to suppress stray light are instrument-imposed constraints, either for the safety of the instrument or to guarantee the data quality, and they affect the schedulability or the observing efficiency.
 In addition, there are two other sources of interruptions to observations that are a consequence of the orbit of CHEOPS.
-The first is that of Earth occultations (Figure 10).
-For the target to be observable, its projected altitude from the surface of the Earth should be equal or higher than

-100 km.
-The second is the South Atlantic Anomaly4 (SAA; Figure 10).
-A target is typically observable whilst flying through the SAA, however the data taken will show an increased number of glitches and noise spikes due to the impact of high energy particles.
-Data taken during IOC showed that images acquired during SAA passage are not amenable to photometric reduction due to the huge number of cosmic ray hits.
-Therefore, the images taken during SAA passage are not downlinked to ground in order to save bandwidth.
+The first is that of Earth occultations (Figure 9).
+For the target to be observable, its projected altitude from the surface of the Earth should be equal to or higher than 100 km.
+The second is the South Atlantic Anomaly (SAA; Figure 9).
+A target is observable whilst flying through the SAA (unless it coincides with an Earth occultation); however, the data taken will show an increased number of glitches and noise spikes due to the impact of high energy particles which might result in severely degraded photometry.